 What is a gene?

 How many genes?
 Most sources tasked with gene counting identify only protein-coding genes on our chromosomes.
 Many genes don’t code for protein, yet these non-coding genes provide important functions.
 Until long-read tech becomes the standard, new genes and what they do await discovery.
-For now, (summer 2021), this is the latest count of chromosomal genes:
+For now, (fall 2021), this is the latest count of chromosomal genes:

 Protein coding genes: 19,969